The 100 square miles of beautiful coastline, green jungle, vibrant culture and history of Antigua are a great choice for a Caribbean holiday.

 Visit Pigeon Point, just nearby for a quieter stretch of sand, that’s stunningly beautiful.

-Sheltered on the eastern side of the island and halfway between St John’s and English Harbour, Jolly Bay is a favorite choice of beach for many visitors to Antigua.
+Sheltered on the eastern side of the island and halfway between St John’s and English Harbor, Jolly Bay is a favorite choice of beach for many visitors to Antigua.

 Lots of hotels are found in this area, because quite simply, the sand is pure bliss, and many travelers will end up basing themselves here for the entirety of their stay.